 Dr. Caroline Dickens

-After completing her undergraduate degree at Tulane University, she received her Masters and Doctorate in Clinical Psychology from the PGSP-Stanford Psy.D.
-Consortium, where she trained in settings such as the Stanford Department of Psychiatry and Behavioral Sciences and the Palo Alto VA.
+After completing my undergraduate degree at Tulane University, I received my Masters and Doctorate in Clinical Psychology from the PGSP-Stanford Psy.D.
+Consortium, where I trained in settings such as the Stanford Department of Psychiatry and Behavioral Sciences and the Palo Alto VA.

-She completed her pre-doctoral internship at the VA Pittsburgh Healthcare System and postdoctoral training at Pacific Anxiety Group.
-Her graduate research with the Stanford Eating Disorder Research Program focused on helping parents transmit healthy eating behaviors to their children.
-She has also completed advanced training in perinatal mental health through Postpartum Support International.
+I completed my pre-doctoral internship at the VA Pittsburgh Healthcare System and postdoctoral training at Pacific Anxiety Group.
+My graduate research with the Stanford Eating Disorder Research Program focused on helping parents transmit healthy eating behaviors to their children.
+I have also completed advanced training in perinatal mental health through Postpartum Support International.

 INDIVIDUAL & COUPLES THERAPY